nuages-io/nuages-localization/README.md

 You may already have JSON files ready to use.
 You can load them directly from a JSON file included in your project of from an HTTP source

-External files should provide **one language per file**.
-By default, the file name is used as the language.
-You may provide the language directly.
+External files should provide **one Culture per file**.
+By default, the file name is used as the culture.
+You may provide the culture directly.

 The format should be similar to this, starting at the root.